 Tsukiji Market Hours and Local Rules

-Tsukiji is easy to enjoy, but it is still a working food district.
+Tsukiji is easy to enjoy, but it is still a working food district serving professional buyers as well as tourists.
 A little preparation will help you avoid closed shops, awkward etiquette mistakes, and unnecessary stress.

 Best Time and Days for Food Stalls

 For most first-time visitors, around 9:00 AM is the safest arrival time.
-Many food shops are open, the market atmosphere is lively, and you still have time before popular stalls begin winding down later in the day.
+Many food shops are active, the market atmosphere is lively, and you are not arriving so late that popular items have already sold out.

 Do not plan your visit too late.
 By early afternoon, many food stalls and restaurants may already be closing or running out of popular items.

-For the widest selection, aim for Monday, Tuesday, Thursday, Friday, or Saturday.
+For the widest selection, aim for Tuesday, Thursday, Friday, or Saturday.
 Sundays, Japanese national holidays, and some Wednesdays can have limited openings, depending on the shop and market calendar.
+Always check the latest official calendar and individual shop listings before you go.

 Bring Japanese yen with you.
-Some larger restaurants and modern vendors may accept credit cards, QR payment, or IC cards, but smaller food stalls may still prefer cash.
+Some larger restaurants and modern vendors may accept credit cards, QR payments, or IC cards such as Suica and PASMO, but smaller food stalls may still prefer cash.

 Carry 1,000-yen notes and coins so you can pay quickly without holding up the line.
-Prices change by shop and season, so check menus on the day rather than relying on fixed online examples.
+If you plan to eat several snacks and a seafood bowl, bring enough cash for a flexible food budget rather than relying on one fixed estimate.

 No Eating While Walking